sinus-x/discord-wormhole/README.md

 - Attach files
 - Embed links

+## Contributing

+**NOTE:**

+This master branch is frozen.
+Only bugfixes will be merged.

+Development is focused on `split` branch, which is for now considered unstable and may change in following weeks.
+Please, be patient.

 ## Set up
 - Clone the repository
 - Create `config.json` file with `config.default.json` as a reference